 Dynamic IP addresses make it easier for your ISP if you’re an ordinary computer user.
 If you decide to move across town, you can still keep your ISP, and they don’t have to go through the hassle and account work of rerouting your “permanent”/static IP address.
 Instead, you’re simply automatically assigned a dynamic IP address that’s available when you move.

 A final word: Wi-Fi.

-Finally, remember that every time you use a laptop computer on a Wi-Fi (wireless) network, you’re switching IP addresses.
-You’ll be using the IP address of whatever network you’re on.
+Finally, remember that every time you use a laptop computer on a different Wi-Fi (wireless) network, you’re switching IP addresses.
+You’ll be using the public IP address of whatever network you’re on.